Meet Our Faculty

 Additionally, Lindsay has danced professionally in Houston for a decade.
 She performed with Uptown Dance Company for eight seasons, simultaneously guesting for two consecutive seasons with Sandra Organ Dance Company, spent a year dancing for Psophonia, and currently freelances in performance projects with Pilot Dance Project, Frame Dance Productions, Juxtapose Dance Collective, Jennifer Mabus, and Rebecca French, among others.

 Mr. Looris brings a wealth of experience to Bayou City Ballet School, having danced professionally for eighteen years with Estonian National Ballet, Birmingham Royal Ballet, and Houston Ballet.
 He is currently Artistic Director of Estonian National Ballet.
 In addition to his stellar teaching and artistic qualifications, Mr. Looris has many invaluable insights to share with our students regarding professional company life and what directors are looking for in dancers.
-As Artistic Advisor for the 2019-2020 season, he will teach several master classes throughout the season, as well as offer coaching and mentorship to aspiring dancers.
+As Artistic Advisor he provides private coaching and mentorship to aspiring dancers.